phibronotchi-beep/solaris-framework/README.md

 - Inventors don't have to starve or sell out
 - Companies don't have to hoard knowledge
-- Communities can defend each other against predators
+- Communities can defend each other against misuse
 - Prosperity can be shared, not zero-sum
 - Humans can cooperate at scale

-**The Solaris Framework is a model for 21st-century innovation:**
+**The Phyllux Framework is a model for 21st-century innovation:**

 - Open where it should be (education, research)
 - Protected where needed (against trolls, bad actors)